PlanetTeamSpeakk/PTSCogs/README.md

 - `[p]genbotoauth <@bot> [perms]` generates an oauth url for the given bot, doesn't always work.
 - `[p]uploadcog <cogname>` uploads a cog the bot uses to discord.
 - `[p]show_cogs` shows all the cogs, just like `[p]cogs` but not owneronly.

+## Annotations
+¹ bot owner only.
+² moderators only.

 ## Assistance
 Need help?
 Have an idea for a new cog or a new command for any of the already existing cogs?